ajdillhoff/CSE6363/assignments/assignment1/README.md

 ## 2.2 Linear Discriminant Analysis

 The second model you will explore in this assignment is Linear Discriminant Analysis.
-Implement both a `fit` and `predict` method following the details [https://dillhoffaj.utasites.cloud/posts/linear_discriminant_analysis](described here.)
+Implement both a `fit` and `predict` method following the details [https://dillhoffaj.utasites.cloud/posts/linear_discriminant_analysis] (described here.)

 The parameter update equations were derived via Maximum Likelihood Estimation and can be estimated directly from the data.
 You do not need to create a covariance matrix for each class.
 Instead, use a shared covariance matrix which is computed as